mercadopago/devsite-docs/guides/payments/api/handling-responses.en.md

 | :--------- | :----------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------- |
 | approved   | `accredited`                         |Done, your payment was approved!
 You will see the amount charged in your bill as statement_descriptor.                                      |
 | in_process | `pending_contingency`                | We are processing the payment. <br/><br/>
-In less than an hour we will e-mail you the results.                                 |
+In less than 2 business days we will e-mail you the results.                                 |
 | in_process | `pending_review_manual`              | We are processing the payment. <br/><br/>
 In less than 2 business days we will tell you by e-mail whether it was approved or if we need more information. |
 | rejected   | `cc_rejected_bad_filled_card_number`   | Check the card number.